nksupermarket/Ether/README.md

    1. Install Nginx: If you haven't already, you'll need to install Nginx on your machine.
 You can do this using your package manager or by downloading the latest version from the Nginx website.

-   2. Configure Nginx: Next, you'll need to configure Nginx to serve your site files.
+   2. Serving your site: Next, you'll need to configure Nginx to serve your site files.
 Open the Nginx configuration file (usually located at /etc/nginx/nginx.conf) in a text editor, and add the following code inside the http block:

    ```
        server {